 Belarus plays a vital role in Jewish history with many stories to tell and which at this stage remain buried secrets.
-Equally, there are still many Jewish people in Belarus who do identify with Jewish community but who express a desire to explore their heritage.
-There is enormous potential for a Jewish heritage route to be developed by the community, for the community which could benefit the wider diaspora.
+There are Jewish people in Belarus today who identify and belong to Jewish communities, and there are others who do not identify religiously or belong to any community, but who express a desire to explore their heritage.
+There is enormous potential for a Jewish heritage route to be developed by the community, for the community which could benefit Belarus and the wider diaspora.
 Belarus is a challenging country and currently its Jewish history and heritage is being neglected and forgotten along with the Jewish people who still remain there.
 The building of this route is an opportunity to shed light on this much forgotten part of the world and to support the revival of Judaism at the same time.

 The Jewish Route through Belarus will develop in phases as the project grows.
 Initially, the route will be represented in: Brest, in the south of the country on the border with Poland; Slonim, Slutsk, Minsk, Novogroduk, Polotsk and Vitebsk in the north of the country.
 These centres are being featured in phase one of the project, as The Together Plan has a presence in these areas with local representation who will play a role in developing the route on a local level.
 This in itself is going to be challenging and demanding, but it gives ownership of the route at a grassroots community level.
-We know that through this methodology, local people will help us to access the information required to make the route authentic and will have ownership and empowerment as a result.
+We know that through this methodology, local people will have the opportunity to participate by helping to research the information required to make the route authentic and a participation of local citizens promotes community empowerment as a result.

 Explore the cities on this route